iter8-tools/iter8/doc_files/algorithms.md

 onSuccess: # (string enum; possible values are: "candidate", "baseline", "both")
 ```

 This is another Bayesian algorithm we devised.
-Optimistic Bayesian Routing is a slight variation of the previous algorithm (Probabilistic Bayesian Routing), sharing the same goal of maximizing a reward subject to feasibility constraints (success criteria).
+Optimistic Bayesian Routing is a slight variation of the previous algorithm (Posterior Bayesian Routing), sharing the same goal of maximizing a reward subject to feasibility constraints (success criteria).

 The only difference lies in the way values are sampled from the distributions for reward and feasibility constraints: this algorithm has a more optimistic approach and tends to exhibit a faster convergence rate.